Coronavirus (Covid-19) information for students

 The Student Chaplaincy offers counselling to students and staff, regardless of whether you are religious or not.
 The individual sessions are strictly confidential and free of charge.
 Counselling is also offered over the telephone or by video call.
 Telephone number: +46 (0)71 87 35, email: studentprasterna [dot] lund [at] svenskakyrkan [dot] se.

-Digital resources for meetings and group work
+Digital resources for your studies

 Note that you may need to log in with your student account.